 2007 Hybrid Seed Production, Confirmation and Growth: In the fall of 2007, a total of 24 pollinations were made using 17 different pollinators (Table 1).
 Based on stigma reaction, it was apparent by two to three days post pollination that fertilization had occurred.
 Seed development was slower and the size was smaller when compared to intraspecific hybridization of sorghum.
 Embryo loss during seed development, and vivipary after development, became evident when the seed was prepared for germination.
 Further analysis revealed that these were common problems with 39% of the seed having no embryo, and 32% being viviparous.
-Seedlings were confirmed as intergeneric hybrids through chromosome counts.
-As the seedlings progressed in development, it became evident that they represented a wide range of phenotypes, which ranged from very poor in growth to highly vigorous.
+Seedlings were confirmed as intergeneric hybrids through chromosome counts, and represented a wide range of phenotypes, ranging from very poor in growth to highly vigorous.

-From these pollinations, 23 hybrids were transplanted to pots and placed in the greenhouse.
-Somatic chromosome counts for these hybrids ranged from 56 to 64 (Fig. 1C).
-These hybrids displayed a wide range of phenotypes that included traits from both

-Saccharum and Sorghum.
-All had numerous long narrow leaves like sugarcane and most tillered profusely.
-Two hybrids, L07-9S (Tx3361 x HoCP04-838) and L07-11S (Tx3361 x US06-9025) showed more vigorous growth than the others.
-In seven months, stalks of hybrid L07-9S were 2.7 m in height and those of L07-11S were 3.1 m (Fig. 1A) compared to the mean height of 1.1 m for the maternal Tx3361.
-Unlike Tx3361, both hybrids were photoperiod sensitive like sugarcane, and flowered from mid December through January in College Station whereas Tx3361 flowers in approximately 65 d regardless of planting date.
-The panicles on L07-9S and L07-11S were slightly more compact than those of sugarcane (Fig. 1B), and appeared male sterile; attempted pollinations onto Tx3361 did not produce seed.
+From these pollinations, 23 of the most vigorous hybrids were transplanted to pots and placed in the greenhouse.
+Somatic chromosome counts for these hybrids ranged from (Fig. 1).
+These hybrids displayed a wide range of phenotypes but all had numerous long narrow leaves like sugarcane and most tillered profusely.
+Two hybrids, vigorous growth than the others.
+In seven months, stalks of hybrid were 2.7 m in height and those of were 3.1 m (Fig. 1).
+Unlike both of these hybrids were photoperiod sensitive like sugarcane, and flowered from mid December through January in College Station whereas flowers in approximately 65 d regardless of planting date.
+The panicles on these two hybrids, which were slightly more compact than those of sugarcane (Fig. 1), were male sterile, and attempted backcrossings with the sorghum parent did not produce seed.
 In August, several stalks of each hybrid were cut to test for the ability to vegetatively propagate and to assess the accumulation of soluble sugars and their distribution.
-Vegetative propagation through nodal cuttings was successful and internode brix values ranged from 8.5 to 19% with concentrations increasing with internode maturity as is seen in sugarcane (Whittaker and Botha, 1997).
+Vegetative propagation through nodal cuttings was successful and internode Brix values ranged from 8.5 to 19% with concentrations